uniwue-rz/a2a/README.md

 ## Prometheus Monitoring

-This inventory system can also used almanac to create the dynamic monitoring for every host (device) and service (group).
+This inventory system can also used almanac to create the dynamic monitoring for every devices (hosts) and services (groups).
 The property `prometheus-config` will be used to create the scrape data for the groups and devices existing in almanac.
 You can overwrite the group `prometheus-config` in a given host.

 To run the inventory in prometheus mode you should call: